 One option to expand your sphere of influence and grow your species into a powerful civilization is to expand quickly.
 This is where outposts help you.
 Also, if you’ve found interesting or particularly resource-rich systems and want to “secure” them for later colonization, outposts will help you.
 The catch, however, is that they cost influence.

 If your empire grows and you are busy with diplomacy, research, war, or even the influence of other powers, you may lose sight of the outposts.
 This circumstance can cost a lot of influence!
-Therefore, it is important to always keep an eye on the outposts and to dismantle those that are no longer needed.
+Therefore, it is important to always keep an eye on the outposts and dismantle those no longer needed.

 Mutual assistance pacts and other treaties